mozilla/pkipolicy/rootstore/policy.md

 ## 8. CA Operational Changes ##

 CAs SHOULD NOT assume that trust is transferable.
-All CAs whose certificates are distributed with our software products MUST [notify Mozilla][Email-Us] if:
+All CAs whose certificates are included in Mozilla's root program MUST [notify Mozilla][Email-Us] if:

 * ownership or control of the CA’s certificate(s) changes, or
 * ownership or control of the CA’s operations changes; or